tedylimanto/GoogleCourseProject/README.md

 Things to consider:
-1. Age & gender data of the members would add dynamic to whether or not customers are being targeted across demographic lines.
-Is the current marketing effective?
-Is there potential for more inclusive targeting?
+1. Understanding the age and gender distribution of our members is crucial for evaluating the effectiveness of our current marketing strategy.
+By analyzing these demographics, we can identify if our targeting is inclusive and has the potential to reach a broader audience.
-2. Pricing structure, the actual pricing plans data was not provided in the dataset.
-It would give further insight into which plans are the most popular and by how much when we compare them.
-It would also be effective to understand the purchasing/spending behavior of the casual users
+2. The dataset lacks information on the actual pricing plans offered.
+Analyzing this data would provide valuable insights into user preferences.
+We could identify the most popular plans and the extent of their popularity compared to others.
+Additionally, understanding casual user purchasing and spending behavior would be highly beneficial for optimizing our pricing strategy.